-There will be a number of employees who will wish to return to the workplace having had to work from home for many months.
+Businesses began to emerge from lockdown following a statement by the Prime Minister indicating that the Government was looking for staff to return to work, so long as it was safe to do so, which for many organisations meant bringing employees back into the office.
+This meant a number of employees returned to the workplace having had to work from home for many months.
 Given the media attention on home working, it is anticipated that there will be a rise in requests from employees for their employers to adopt greater flexibility on working arrangements.

-Businesses too are likely to be reassessing their requirements with consideration being given to reducing office space and rental costs, which may result in more companies considering a home-based workforce for the long term.
+On 31st October the government announced a four week lockdown in England requesting a return to home working wherever possible.
+Businesses are likely to be reassessing their requirements with consideration being given to reducing office space and rental costs, which may result in more companies considering a home-based workforce for the long term.

 As we continue to debate what the ‘new normal’ will look like post pandemic, it is worthwhile considering what the legal implications are for employers who may seek to require their staff to continue to work from home on a permanent basis going forward.